PITTSFORD, N.Y. (AP) Sammy Watkins' surgically repaired left foot finally feels fine. And the Buffalo Bills receiver has no concerns about his future.

 Watkins had surgery on his foot in January to repair an injury he aggravated in September and led to him missing eight games.
 It was the second operation for Watkins, who missed a majority of last offseason after having two screws inserted into his foot to repair a stress fracture.

-Buffalo's 2014 first-round pick has plenty of incentive to stay healthy and produce.
-He is entering the final year of his contract after the Bills elected against picking up a fifth-year option in May.
+The injuries have left his future in Buffalo uncertain beyond this season.
+He's now entering the final year of his contract after the Bills elected against picking up a fifth-year option in May.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL